couch2coders/DoorDash/README.md

 *Models - Exponential Smoothing*
 - We use an exponential smoothing model with additive seasonality & trend, this model fits well for Engineering & Sales, but has large misses in the other job types
-  - If we proceed with this method, it is recommended to
+  - If we proceed with this method, it is recommended to:
-    - switch OpsStrategy to a moving average since it is fairly stable quarter over quarter
+    - Switch OpsStrategy to a moving average since it is fairly stable quarter over quarter
-    - investigate why the model overshot for Finance but not Engineering.
+    - Investigate why the model overshot for Finance but not Engineering.
 As both jobs have fairly similar patterns it may be worth combining them
 - To measure accuracy, we use first 8 periods in the data to build the model & test on the remaining 4 periods
 - We calculate a weighted MAPE, weighting by a job function (to account for differences in workforce sizes)